Ghizer District: Geography

-There are several more Passes like [Attar Pass, Punji Pass, Korumbar Pass, Assumbar Pass, Chumakhand Pass, Nazbar and Zagar Passes they connect Mastuj to Ghizer Valley.

-There charismatic trekking routes with fascinating camping sites and stunning views of Hindukush and Hindu Raj Mountains.
+There are several more Passes like Attar Pass, Punji Pass, Korumbar Pass, Assumbar Pass, Chumakhand Pass, Nazbar and Zagar Passes they connect Mastuj to Ghizer Valley.
+These are trekking routes with camping sites and views of the Hindukush and Hindu Raj Mountains.

 The main river in the district is the Gilgit River.
 The other tributaries include the Qurumbar River, Phakora River, Hayal River, Singul River and Yasin River, Phander River tributary which also joins the main stream at different points.